Xylitol, The Sugar Substitute with Health Benefits?

 Boosts Collagen Production

-Collagen is a naturally occurring protein found in skin associated with plump, youthful appearance.
+Collagen is a naturally occurring protein found in skin associated with a plump, youthful appearance.
 You’ve probably heard this term many times in beauty product and procedure commercials because as we get older, the body produces less collagen.
-Attempting to dip into the fountain of youth, beauty companies add it to the products.
+Attempting to dip into the fountain of youth, beauty companies add it to their products.

-Xylitol consumption has been shown to naturally increase collagen production.
+Xylitol consumption has been shown to naturally increase collagen production [5].
 How?
-It directly affects collagen synthesis (the process of collagen creating) by increasing hydroxyproline content, which plays a role in collagen stability.
-More collagen is a beautiful reason in and of itself to swap out products with added sugar for those with xylitol.
+It directly affects collagen synthesis (the process of creating collagen) by increasing hydroxyproline content, which plays a role in collagen stability.

 Xylitol and Bone Health

-Another benefit of xylitol is that in rodent studies, it has been shown to increase bone strength by increasing calcium absorption and deposition into the bone matrix.
+Another benefit of xylitol is that in rodent studies, it has been shown to increase bone strength by increasing calcium absorption and deposition into the bone matrix [6].

 Comparison of Sugar Alternatives

-sugar alternatives infographic
+comparison of sugar alternatives chart

 Xylitol Side Effects and Dosing